GSI-Fing-Udelar/tectonic/docs/description.md

                     └── keyM.pub
     ```
   + `create_students_passwords`: Whether to create a pseudo-random
-    password for the students.
-These passwords are printed on
+    password for the students to access machines.
+These passwords are
-    deployment and student-access execution.
+    printed on deployment and student-access execution.
 Optional, defaults to
     `false`.
-If the guacamole service is enabled then this option
+If the guacamole service is enabled or the Moodle service is enabled
+    and the option to auto-generate student users was selected, then this option
     takes the value `true`.
   + `random_seed`: Seed used for the random generation of parameters
     that are used to configure and parameterize the instances.
-  + Three optional `elastic_settings`, `caldera_settings` and
+  + Four optional `elastic_settings`, `caldera_settings`, `guacamole_settings`
-    `guacamole_settings` sections with the same options as the scenario
+    and `moodle_settings` sections with the same options as the scenario
     description.
 Options here take precedence on the scenario
     description.
 For the service to be effectively enabled, it must be
     enabled here and in the scenario description.
 Ultimately, the